Complexity of Quantum Harmonic Oscillator in External Magnetic Field: Complexity

 can be expressed in an exponential form $\sqrt{\Delta}=e^M$, where the generator $M$ is given by $M=\ln \sqrt{\Delta} =\frac{1}{2}\ln \Delta$ $=\frac{1}{2}\, {\rm{diag}} \big( \ln e_1, ...,\ln e_8 \big)$.
 The geodesic distance between the reference state $G_R$ and the target state $G(t)$ is equal to the complexity.
 Following \cite{chapman2019complexity} we can find it using the Frobenius norm of the matrix $\mathcal C(t)=|\!|M|\!|= \sqrt{{\rm{Tr}} M^2}$, i.e.

-Due to the expressions in Eqs. \eqref{eigenvalues} and \eqref{AAA} complexity $\mathcal C(t)$ is a periodic function in time.
+Due to Eq. \eqref{AAA} complexity $\mathcal C(t)$ is a periodic function in time.
 In general, its period has a nontrivial dependence on the frequencies $\omega_{1,2}$.
 However, in the weak/strong magnetic field regimes it is possible to derive an approximate formulae for the period of the complexity oscillations, as shown in Subsection \ref{eqMFA}.